Missing features

 • All deals linked to this feature move to Ready for callback

-• The “Triggered by” field shows “Feature completed”
+• The “Triggered by” field shows “Feature Implemented”

 • Your team can see exactly why these deals are ready